manateelazycat/lsp-bridge/README.md

 Emacs can do better for the following tasks, we will not reinvent the wheel in lsp-bridge:
 1. Syntax highlighting: [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) is a wonderful incremental parsing library for syntax highlighting.
 2. Xref: Xref's mechanism is synchronous, but lsp-bridge is completely asynchronous.
-I recommended binding your xref key to a wrapper function that combines xref and lsp-bridge together.
+Please use the `lsp-bridge-find-references` to view the code references.

 ## Join development